-ITI Canada was excited to attend the unveiling of BC Black History Awareness Society Community Stories Wall Graphic.
+ITI Canada was excited to attend the unveiling of BC Black History Awareness Society Community Stories Wall Graphic on June 11th, 2022.
 This beautiful wall graphic was created by Susie Jones, graphic designer from the Greater Victoria Public Library.
 This was created in collaboration with the BC Black History Awareness Society (BCBHAS).
-It pays tribute to British Columbia’s Black Pioneers.
+Most importantly, the project pays tribute to British Columbia’s Black Pioneers.

 Bilingual Community Stories Project with Digital Museum Canada

 In 2019, BCBHAS completed a project to preserve the stories of BC’s Black Pioneers on the Digital Museums Canada website as a digital exhibit.
 The story collection is called “British Columbia’s Black Pioneers: Their Industry and Character Influenced the Vision of Canada“.
 The stories have been professionally translated from English to French for this project.
 It was from that project that sparked the creation of this historical wall mural.